 We are dependent on the housing market and development in our targeted service areas for future revenues.
 Providing wholesale water service using our Colorado Front Range water supplies is our principal source of future revenue.
 The timing and amount of these revenues will depend significantly on housing developments being built near our water assets.
 The development of these areas is not within our control, and there can be no assurance that development will occur or that water sales will occur on acceptable terms or in the amounts or time required for us to support our costs of operation.
 In the event wholesale water sales are not forthcoming or development on the Lowry Range, Sky Ranch or other developments in our targeted service area is delayed indefinitely, we would need to incur additional short or long-term debt obligations or seek to sell additional equity to generate operating capital, and there are no assurances that we would be successful in obtaining additional operating capital.
-After several years of significant declines in new home construction, there have been positive market gains in the Colorado housing market in 2013.
-However, if the downturn in the homebuilding and credit markets return or if the national economy weakens and economic concerns intensify, it could have a significant negative impact on our business and financial condition.
+After several years of significant declines in new home construction, there have been positive market gains in the Colorado housing market in 2013 and 2014.
+However, if the advontur in the homebuilding and credit markets return or if the national economy weakens and economic concerns intensify, it could have a significant negative impact on our business and financial condition.

 Development on the Lowry Range is not within our control and is subject to obstacles.
 Development on the Lowry Range is controlled by the Land Board, which consists of a five person citizen group representing education, agriculture, local government and natural resources, plus one at-large commissioner, each appointed for a four-year term by the Colorado governor and approved by the Colorado Senate.
 The Land Board's focus with respect to issues such as development and conservation on the Lowry Range tends to change as membership on the Land Board changes.
 In addition, there are often significant delays on the adoption and implementation of plans with respect to property administered by the Land Board because the process involves many constituencies with diverse interests.
-In the event water sales are not forthcoming or development of the Lowry Range is delayed, we may incur additional short or long-term debt obligations or seek to sell additional equity to generate operating capital.
-Further, the Land Board may not develop large portions of the Lowry Range which would significantly limit our ability to utilize the non-Export Water specifically reserved for use on the Lowry Range.
+In the event water sales are not forthcoming or development of the Lowry Range is delayed or abandoned, we may incur additional short or long-term debt obligations or seek to sell additional equity to generate operating capital.